Ksars22/tsBackend/README.md

 3. Connect MongoDB URI.

+4. Setup SMTP with https://mailtrap.io/ or the vendor of you choosing.

+    **currently using the testing enviroment but will chang when switched to production**

-4. Assign a Dev User.
+6. Assign a Dev User.

     **Depending on the configuration this will choose which database to connect to based on the dev user**